CodeYourFuture/immersive-go-course/kafka-cron/README.md

  * Execute the commands to run the jobs (assume this is a simple one-line command that you can `exec` for now)
  * Because the consumer is writing jobs to the queue when they are ready to run, your consumer does not need to do any scheduling or to parse crontab format

  We want to run two consumers - therefore, when you create your topic, you should create two partitions of the topic.
+You will also need to specify a key for each Kafka message that you produce - Kafka assigns messages to partitions based on a hash of the message ID.
+You can use a package such as [google's UUID package](https://pkg.go.dev/github.com/google/UUID) to generate keys.

 You can build Docker containers for your producer and consumer and add these to your docker-compose configuration.
 You should create a Makefile or script to make this repeatable.

 Test your implementation and observe both of your consumers running jobs scheduled by your producer.
 What happens if you only create one partition in your topic?
 What happens if you create three?

 > **Note:** For the purposes of keeping this project scope tractable, we are ignoring two things.
 The first is security: simply run commands as the user that your consumer runs as.
 The second thing is that we are assuming the jobs to be run consist of commands available on the consumers.
 You may address these concerns later in an optional extension of the project if you have time.

-### Part 2: Status

-You should now have a working program that runs scheduled jobs across multiple consumers.
-However, this system lacks a way for operators to understand what is happening to scheduled jobs.

-You can fix this by:
- * Running a database - any database you are familiar with is fine.
-Add it to your docker-compose configuration
- * Your producer should write job execution information to this database, and the consumers should update the database when they start and finish the job.
- * It will be easiest to generate a unique ID for each job and add this to your job definition
- * Write a CLI that can display details of running and recently completed jobs.
-Did jobs succeed?
-How long did they take?

-### Part 3: Distributed cron with multiple queues
+### Part 2: Distributed cron with multiple queues

 A new requirement: your distributed cron system needs to be able to schedule jobs to run in multiple clusters.
+Imagine that you want to support users who have data stored in specific clusters and they want to make sure their cron jobs are running near their data.
+You don't really need to set up any clusters - just write your program as though you had multiple sets of consumer workers in different clusters.

  * Define a set of clusters in your program (two is fine, `cluster-a` and `cluster-b`)
  * Each cluster should have its own Kafka topic
  * Update the job format so that jobs must specify what cluster to run in
  * Run separate consumers that are configured to read from each cluster specific topic